linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 4 Advanced Financial Analysis and Valuation/Week 4 ESOs and Valuation.md

 - In 2004,   the FASB issued SFAS No. 123R,   which requires firms to treat the fair value of granted options as compensation expense,   with the expense taken over vesting period
 - To expense the cost of an option,   the firm must determine the option's value
-	   - Value typically determined using an option [[Arbitrage Pricing of Derivatives|pricing]] model (e.g.,   Black‐Scholes)
+	   - Value typically determined using an option [pricing](../../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md) model (e.g.,   Black‐Scholes)
 	   - Should adjust model to reflect vesting requirements and the fact that ESOs are generally  not transferable
 - Accounting for ESOs hinges on the grant date,   vesting period,   and exercise date
 	   - Grant date: Value of the grant is measured but expense is not recorded immediately